 ARTICLE EIGHT: LIMITATION ON POWER AND AUTHORITY

-Advisory Board Role: While the Board shall have the power and authority granted to it under PU Code § 326.1, § 326.2, and § 8389, it shall also function consistent with the by-laws.
+Advisory Board Role: While the Board shall have the power and authority granted to it under PU Code §§ 326.1 and 326.2, it shall also function consistent with the by-laws.
 The Board shall act in an advisory capacity and all policy and program decision-making authority remains respectively with Energy Safety, local publicly-owned utilities, and the electrical cooperatives.

+APPROVAL

-The by-laws are hereby executed on September 4, 2024.
+The by-laws [were approved at the Board’s meeting on March 4, 2026].